-Martin Luther King Jr Would Not Have Approved of Obama’s Legacy
+Martin Luther King, Jr. Would Not Have Approved Of Obama’s Legacy [Opinion]

 While much of President Obama’s economic program is clouded by the rabid opposition by the Tea Party Republicans to absolutely anything he would try to do, what he has officially tried to do for American workers and the impoverished has been rather minimal and halfheartedly proposed.
 Wall Street was bailed out, the Big Three (Ford, GM, Chrysler) were bailed out, but not your average person.
 For the rich there was welfare; for everyone else there was austerity.

-Counterpunch reported in February 2016 that Obama’s legacy has seen both the wealth gap steadily increasing significantly and poverty rising.
+Counterpunch reported in February of 2016 that Obama’s legacy has seen both the wealth gap steadily increasing significantly and poverty rising.
 The federal workforce has been slashed and remaining workers have been under pay freezes and low increases well below the rate of inflation for the past eight years.
 More people have health insurance, but the measure was written by the insurance companies and many who had health insurance have lost it as their plans ceased to exist.
 Unemployment has fallen since its peak coming into Obama’s presidency, but good paying union jobs have been lost and replaced with minimum wage entry level jobs, many of which offer less than full time hours to employees who want to go back to full time.

 As we are on the precipice of a neoliberal dystopia, President Obama characterizes this as “the longest streak of private sector job creation in history.”
-There is no regret that he couldn’t repair the economy, in his eyes this economy of greater income inequality and greater poverty, where people are clawing their way to survive, is a success.
-How can anyone look at you with a straight face and say that Martin Luther King Jr would approve of a president who calls this a success?
+There is no regret that he couldn’t repair the economy, in his eyes, this economy of greater income inequality and greater poverty, where people are clawing their way to survive, is a success.
+How can anyone look at you with a straight face and say that Martin Luther King, Jr. would approve of a president who calls this a success?

 Over the next four years, we should not be expecting anything better from a President Trump or, God forbid, a President Pence.
 Yet, this is not about them, the future of our discontent, this is about the past eight years.
 While there is much more that can be discussed about President Obama’s performance, especially on civil liberties and the development of a police state, the comparison to Dr. King in his three primary focuses tells us that we still have a long, long way to go.
 However, I would like to commend him on his efforts for transgender rights, which he has taken the initiative for on his own and which he seems genuinely interested in.

-Martin Luther King Jr would not have approved of President Obama’s legacy.
+Martin Luther King, Jr. would not have approved of President Obama’s legacy.

 [Featured Image by Keystone/Getty Images]